Careers Commission Contact

 NEW Water will also recover the heat from a new incinerator, which will replace its two existing 35-year-old incinerators.
 Through thermal processing, the heat from the system will be recovered and used for building heat or electricity production.
 The new equipment will be more efficient, effective, and meet new, stricter environmental air permit standards.
 R2E2 construction launched in 2015, and the Project is slated to go online in 2018.

-With upcoming new phosphorus rules, NEW Water is trying to find the best solution at the lowest possible cost.
-Wastewater treatment facilities built decades ago – including NEW Water – are not designed to accommodate such low levels of phosphorous treatment.
-NEW Water would need to build a new facility at an approximate cost of $220 million, which would remove less than 1% of the phosphorus discharged into the Bay.
+With upcoming new phosphorus rules, NEW Water is trying lowest possible cost.
+Wastewater treatment facilities built decades ago - including NEW Water - are not desined to accommodate such low levels of phosphorous treatment.
+NEW Water would need to build a new facility at an approximate cost of $220 million, which would remove less than 1% of th ephosphorus discharged into the Bay.

 In lieu of that, NEW Water is pursuing other avenues to phosphorus reduction, including Adaptive Management, a voluntary compliance option for point source facilities.
 This approach includes: forging new partnerships, educational outreach, as well as financial incentives.
 Toward this end, NEW Water launched a pilot project in collaboration with others, in the Silver Creek watershed, in efforts to improve water quality, and meet new regulatory requirements.

-To embrace this new philosophy of community collaboration, and resource recovery, GBMSD went through a rebranding process, in search of a new brand identify that would better tell the story of the organization.
-“NEW Water” was selected as the new brand, along with the tagline “Watershed Conservation & Stewardship.”
-“NEW” has a double meaning: Northeast Wisconsin, and “new,” as in a newly created product, which is what the organization composes and distributes into the Fox River and Green Bay each day.
+To guide efforts in resource recovery and community collaboration, GBMSD went through a rebranding process, in search of a new brand identify that would better tell the story of the organization.
+The new brand is “NEW Water,” with NEW referring both to Northeast Wisconsin, and “new,” as in a newly created product, which is what the organization composes and distributes into the Fox River and Green Bay each day.

-NEW Water has begun its journey to become a Utility of the Future, one that views what is sent to the facility as a resource to be recovered, rather than a waste to be disposed of, and one that serves as a community partner, and leader in water quality improvement efforts.
+NEW Water has begun its journey to becoming a utility of the future, one that views what is sent to the facility as a resource to be recovered, rather than a waste to be disposed of; and one that serves as a community partner, and leader.
 On the horizon, NEW Water looks forward to continuing to protect its most valuable resource, water.